ATTENTION!! YOU WILL NOT BE ABLE TO FULLY COMPLETE EACH MODULE DUE TO A PROBLEM WITH THE SATISFACTION SURVEY. WE HOPE TO HAVE IT RESOLVED SOON.

 - Identify methods to gain family involvement in self-determination instruction.

-- Practice applying information regarding the Model of Self-Determination and instructional strategies to a case study.
+- Apply self-determination instructional strategies to a case study.

 - Review examples from self-determination curricula, resources, and materials.

-- Identify next steps in changing instructional practices related to self-determination.
+- Identify your next steps in changing your practices related to self-determination.